-Currently the role of sub-holding is covered by Banca CR Firenze and Banca Fideuram, over which Intesa Sanpaolo exercises management and coordination, which in turn manage and coordinate their own subsidiaries.
+Currently the role of sub-holding is covered by Banca CR Firenze and Banca Fideuram, which exercise management and coordination over their own subsidiaries on behalf of Intesa Sanpaolo.

-In accordance with Legislative Decree 142/2005, the Intesa Sanpaolo Group constitutes a "financial conglomerate" - whose main field of activity is banking - and, as such, is subject to supplementary supervision, exercised by the competent Authorities and coordinated by the Bank of Italy, for the purpose of guaranteeing safeguards for the stability of the financial conglomerate as a whole and of its member companies.
+In accordance with Legislative Decree 142/2005, the Intesa Sanpaolo Group constitutes a "financial conglomerate" - whose main field of activity is banking - subject to supplementary supervision, exercised by the competent Authorities and coordinated by the Bank of Italy, for the purpose of guaranteeing safeguards for the stability of the financial conglomerate as a whole and of its member companies.
 Intesa Sanpaolo is at the helm of this financial conglomerate and, as such, is also required to ensure compliance with the regulations on prudential supervision.

 Furthermore, pursuant to Articles 2497 et seq. of the Italian Civil Code, Intesa Sanpaolo exercises policy, management and coordination activities for all other companies belonging to the broader business group.
 In this context, note that Intesa Sanpaolo also exercises these activities over the insurance company Intesa Sanpaolo Vita, which, pursuant to Legislative Decree 209/2005 (the "Private Insurance Code") and related enactment provisions, is parent company of the Intesa Sanpaolo Vita Insurance Group.
+As such, Intesa Sanpaolo Vita exercises policy, management and coordination activities over Intesa Sanpaolo Assicura, pursuant to Articles 2497 et seq. of the Italian Civil Code.